 Legal and compliance

-SkinID is subject to the Swiss Federal Act on Data Protection (nLPD).
+SkinID is subject to the Swiss revised Federal Act on Data Protection (revised FADP).
 The following documents describe how we process, protect, and manage your data.

 1